Unity-Billal-mesloub/cargo-watch/README.md

 ## Maintenance

-Cargo Watch is on life support.
+Cargo Watch is on life support: it will not receive further updates, but does remain available.

 I (@passcod) currently have very little time to dedicate to unpaid OSS.
 There is a significant amount of work I deem required to get Watchexec (the library) to a good-enough state to bring its improvements to Cargo Watch, and that has been the case for years without a realistic end in sight.